MahashwetaPatra/Financial-Modeling-Renewable-Energy/README.md

 # Financial-Modeling-Renewable-Energy
+**Scenario assessment on intra-day scenarios**

 This project assesses the intraday and DA scenarios from the ORFEUS-GHS model run on the ERCOT TAMU testbed.
 We assess the stochastic scenarios for wind and solar assets over the 4 intra-day blocks $I_1,\ldots,I_4$ each of which includes 6 hourly datapoints and for the day ahead.
 Assessment metrics include PCA analysis, K-means clustering, Energy Scores, Coverage, PIT Histogram and Brier scores

+run_script.ipynb is the Python notebook file to run that calculates the percentile for solar, wind and load.
+It calls the function generate_percentiles.py and scenario_models.py.
+RunEnergyScore.ipynb calculates the energy scores. generate_percentiles.py is the file that generate the percentile and save them in files. generate_ES2.py is the function that is called to generate the energy scores.

+The notebook PITHistogramIntraDayWind.ipynb creates a variety of plots and numerical indicators of how well the scenarios cover the actuals on an hourly and daily basis for the wind data.
+It works with the percentile data and plots the heatmap, PIT histograms.
+PITHistogramIntraDaySolar.ipynb does the same for the solar data.

+EnergyScore.m works on the energy score data.
+It calls energy score from all the aggregated assets, and plots it with date for load, solar, wind, all.
+EnergyScoreZonalYear.m calls energy score for all the assets from different zones and plots the I_1, I_2, I_3, I_4 plots for solar, wind.

+To check how good the PIT histogram works, how good it matches with the uniform distribution we check the KS score using the KSScoreValuesWind.m file.
+It works for the wind assets for the intra days and the DA.

 **PCA analysis (for dimension reduction) and K-means algorithm (for clustering algorithm) **